iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 With Smarty (or any other template language), template reuse seems to pose a challenge. `schema:url` property on an object will always mean that the object has a hypertext link associated with it.
 The author of every template out there will have to remember that, — there is no way to say that `schema:url` in HTML context is always rendered as an `<a>` tag.
 Which seems to be a reason of a lot of repetition among templates.
 Can we leverage the information already contained in the Linked Data to reduce that kind of repetition?

-The dataset might specify certain details of visualizations using special vocabularies.
-For instance, for tabular visualizations those can be:

-* list of columns to render,
-* property associated with each column,
-* sorting and grouping of rows.

-If the visualization is to implement these requirements, it cannot be implemented in Smarty or another template language.
-Template languages are oftentimes inherently and purposefully limited compared to full scale Turing-complete programming languages.

 ## Iolanta

-{# todo: Why do we care about environments?
-Show an example and illustrate it against Fresnel #}
+To summarize the previous chapters,

+* Purely template-based tools do not allow to specify, via the Linked Data graph itself, which visualization to choose;
+* Fresnel vocabulary allows to do that but requires creation of a large tree of lenses so that we can choose particular visualization for even the deepest levels of the tree.

-To solve the issues outlined above, we propose an open source visualization tool by the name of `iolanta`, build in Python programming language.
-Iolanta is used to build this paper, and the website the paper is published at: [:globe_with_meridians: iolanta.tech](https://iolanta.tech), in combination with [:book: mkdocs](https://mkdocs.org) static site generator.
+We propose an open source visualization tool by the name of `iolanta`, build in Python programming language.
+Iolanta is used to build this paper, and the website the paper is published at: [:globe_with_meridians: iolanta.tech](https://iolanta.tech), in combination with [:book: mkdocs](https://mkdocs.org)[^mkdocs] static site generator.

+[^mkdocs]: mkdocs.org

 The code is published on GitHub as [:material-github: iolanta-tech/iolanta-tech](https://github.com/iolanta-tech).
 The repository is equipped with a [:simple-markdown: `README.md`](https://github.com/iolanta-tech/iolanta-tech/blob/master/README.md) file which explains how to clone the repository and run the site locally.
 That provides:

 * a full locally accessible snapshot of `iolanta` documentation,
 * and a readily available sandbox to play with the system.

-Henceforth, we will demonstrate step-by-step how to describe data about Linked Data visualization tools — and render them in the form illustrated by Figure 3.
+Henceforth, we will demonstrate step-by-step how to describe data about Linked Data visualization tools — and render them in the form illustrated by {{ render("fig-tools-with-various-visualizations") }}.

 ### Provide data